 He ran his rag over the intricate mosaic of glass.
 The window depicted several scenes from the legend of St. Francis and the Wolf of Gubbio.
 Here, before its cave, was the great wolf that terrorized the townspeople of Gubbio.
 Here, strewn on the ground about it, were human bones.
 There, in the distance, were the walls of the town.
 He ran the cloth lightly over them.
 Water dripped lazily from the edge of the rag down to the garden far below, where the feet of the ladder stood anchored in the soft soil.

 There upon the path that led from the town through the woods below was Francis, come to meet the wolf.
 Finally, there was the wolf transformed, placing its paw in the saint’s hand as a pledge that it would do harm no more.

 So absorbed was Mr. Berkeley in the tale told by the glass that he failed at first to notice that the ladder had begun to edge sideways along the stone.
 For as he leaned, the soft soil yielded and one of the ladder’s feet began to sink into the soil beneath.

 By the time he noticed, it was too late.
 He tried frantically to right the ladder by shifting his weight the other way, thought for one blissful moment that he had managed it, then realized with sick certainty that he was about to fall.

-Michael Bedard was born and raised in Toronto.
-His novels include Stained Glass, A Darker Magic, Painted Devil, and Redwork, which received the Governor General’s Literary Award, and the Canadian Library Association’s Book of the Year Award for Children.
-He… More about Michael Bedard
+Michael Bedard was born and raised in Toronto, where he still lives.
+His novels include Stained Glass, A Darker Magic, Painted Devil, and Redwork, which received the Governor General’s Literary Award and the Canadian Library Association’s Book of the Year Award for Children.
+He has… More about Michael Bedard

 Paperback | $21.00